 “It’s like being in a room with the lights dimmed and having the lights turned on,” said Sinclair, who is the pioneer of the brain surgery technique in Canada.
 “That’s literally what it looks like.”

-This makes fluorescence-guided surgery all the more interesting.
-Patients can have improved prognosis as a result of better ability to get rid of cancerous cells.
+This makes fluorescence-guided surgery even more interesting.
+Patients can have an improved prognosis as a result of a better ability to get rid of cancerous cells.
 The technique can help reduce the likelihood of the disorder recurring, as is commonly the case.

 Surgeries can run for up to seven hours, with interaction taking place between patients and the professionals in charge of a procedure all the time.

-Glioblastoma multiforme is this deadly because surgeons find it difficult to completely get rid of malignant cells.
-The tumors have the shape of tentacles without clearly-defined edges.
+Glioblastoma multiforme is deadly because surgeons find it difficult to completely get rid of malignant cells.
+The tumors have the shape of tentacles without clearly defined edges.